 Reviews are more comprehensive assessments generally reserved for major development projects or projects that may cause significant public concern.
-Reviews require the development of an Environmental Impact Statement by the Proponent, and the scheduling of a public hearing by the NIRB.
+Reviews require the development of an Impact Statement by the Proponent, and the scheduling of a public hearing by the NIRB.
 Projects that are approved following a Review by the NIRB are issued a Project Certificate and may be monitored by the NIRB.

 The terms and conditions contained in:

 (c) any approvals issued by the Nunavut Water Board,